-If you are coming to Big Love Festival and have any particular requirements or concerns, please email at firstname.lastname@example.org to discuss how we can help make your time at the festival as enjoyable and as hassle-free as possible.
+If you are coming to Big Love Festival and have any specific requirements or concerns, please feel free email email@example.com to discuss how we can help make your time at the festival as enjoyable and as hassle-free as possible.

 We’re a friendly bunch and small enough to be flexible, and we’d love to meet you at Big Love!

 If you have any difficulty buying tickets, you can contact us by email at firstname.lastname@example.org.

 Personal Assistant tickets

 Personal Assistants are admitted free of charge.
 Please purchase a ticket for yourself, and then email us email@example.com to request a free ticket if you require one for a Personal Assistant.

 We may request proof of eligibility with one of the following documents:

 - Front page of DLA / PIP (no specific rate)

 - Front page of Attendance Allowance letter (no specific rate)